Me as a designer:

 Art, writing and drama as methods to research, innovate, conceptualize and discuss.

 Using Miro as a project management tool, ideation board, remote workshopping and more.
-I am familiar with other digital whiteboard tools as well (Figjam, Zoom whiteboard etc).
-I’m familiar with scrum and kanban.
+I’m used to other digital whiteboard tools as well (Figjam, Zoom whiteboard etc).
+When managing projects I often utilize kanban and am familiar with the scrum structure.

 Adobe illustrator, Procreate, Canva, Adobe express.
 Intermediate at Figma (learning more currently).
 AI for text editing, ideation and speeding work flow (learning more currently).